JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/chaos_detection.md

 Most of the time a positive maximum [`lyapunov`](@ref) exponent and a bounded system indicate chaos.

-However, the convergence of the Lyapunov exponent is often very slow and the computation costly.
-Not only that, but sometimes the exponent can be misleading, as the types of chaotic behavior vary greatly with respect to their predictability.
+However, the convergence of the Lyapunov exponent can be slow, or even misleading, as the types of chaotic behavior vary greatly with respect to their predictability.
-There are many alternatives that are both more efficient and more accurate in characterizing chaotic and regular motion, some of which are included in **DynamicalSystems.jl**.
+There are many alternatives, some more efficient and some more accurate in characterizing chaotic and regular motion.
+Some of these methods are included in **DynamicalSystems.jl**.

 !!! info "Performance depends on the solver"
     Notice that the performance of functions that use `ContinuousDynamicalSystem`s depend crucially on the chosen solver.
 Please see the documentation page on [Choosing a solver](@ref) for an in-depth discussion.